 Miss Loehmann's?
 How about Juicy Couture?
 Check here to see recent closings on Long Island of clothing stores, fast-food joints, supermarkets, and discount giants.

-Home Depot is closing its location on Hempstead Turnpike in East Meadow on Sept.
-13, 2017, according to an employee.
-But the company isn't leaving the area -- it plans to open a new store that's three miles away in Hicksville.
+Home Depot closed its location on Hempstead Turnpike in East Meadow on Sept.
+13, 2017.
+But the company didn't leave the area - it opened a new store three miles away in Hicksville.

 In July 2017, Starbucks announced it was closing all 379 of its Teavana locations, including four on Long Island, in Bay Shore, Garden City, Huntington Station and Lake Grove.

 Bob's Stores announced plans to close three Long Island locations -- East Northport, Selden and West Islip, according to a bankruptcy filing filed by its corporate parent in April 2017.
 The East Northport location, above, has already closed.

 Clothing chain Bebe announced in April 2017 that all its locations -- including three on Long Island at Smith Haven Mall in Lake Grove, South Shore Mall in Bay Shore and Roosevelt Field in Garden City -- will be closing by May 2017.
 Above, a Bebe store in San Francisco in 2007.